afeins19/obsdian/classNotes/(488) Robot Laser Tag/development module/Development Module.md

 ### Joe

-I focused on setting up and testing all the hardware that interacts with the M5CoreS3, which included working with the laser, solar panel, relay, and ultrasonic sensor.
-I wrote code using UI Flow and Micropython to collect and show data on the M5CoreS3.
+I am responsible for all telemetry coming off the M5CoreS3, which includes working with the laser, solar panel, relay, and ultrasonic sensor.
+Internal to the M5, I am responsible for getting data from the accelerometers and magnetometers.
+I wrote code using UI Flow and Micropython to collect and show data on the M5.
 Setting up the I2C protocol was crucial to ensure that all sensor data could be communicated smoothly.
-I also connected the laser through a relay to keep it separate from the computer modules for safety.
+I also connected the laser through a relay to keep it separate from the computer modules.
 Additionally, I reorganized our GitHub directory to make it cleaner and connected the Kinect to interface with OpenCV.

 **What I Learned:**
 - Programming using UI Flow
 - Building circuits and connecting electronics
 - Using the I2C communication protocol for data transfer
 - Getting different devices to work together effectively
 ### Clay

 I handled printing and assembling all the 3D components for our robot, such as external panels, wheels, and the top section.
 Designing and building the mounting points for the sensor hardware was also part of my work, including the solar panel mount, Kinect mount, and laser mount.
 I connected and tested all motors and servos, wrote the initial code for the robot’s movements, and painted all the hardware components.
 I also began writing low-level code to help with the robot’s positioning and movement.
+Over many iterations of printing, I was able to create strong yet light components for the base of our project.

 **What I Learned:**
 - How to control motors using Pulse Width Modulation (PWM)